 Different ways to charge your phone on a plane

-Fortunately there are ways to keep your cell phone’s power demands happy by using an aircraft’s power ports, USB ports or by taking the means to recharge with you such as a portable battery charger.
+Fortunately there are ways to keep your cell phone’s power demands happy by using an aircraft’s power ports, USB port or by taking the means to recharge with you such as a portable battery charger.

 You will also be able to keep the batteries in your other electronic devices topped up too using the following methods.